imdadhossain1/gamer-radar/README.md

 <h1> Technologies Used </h1>
-This site will be built using Django on the backend and React, Javascript and CSS on the frontend.
-The site will be using Django models and React components.
-Full CRUD operations (POST, GET, PUT, DELETE) will be implemented on at least one model.
+This site will be built using Sequelize on the backend and React, Javascript and CSS on the frontend.
+The site will be using Sequelize models and React components.
+Full CRUD operations (POST, GET, PUT, DELETE) will be implemented on the Threads model.

 <h1> Models </h1>

 - User
 - Genres
-- Reviews
+- Threads
-- Conversations
+- ThreadReplies

 <h1> Components </h1>

 - App.js
+- Home.jsx
-- Header.jsx
+- Me.jsx
-- Main.jsx
+- Root.jsx
-- Genre.jsx
+- Threads.jsx
-- Games.jsx
+- User.jsx
 - Connections.jsx

 <h2> Links </h2>